 Monthly rental fees for cable modems can cost you dearly each year.
 Comcast charges customers $10 if it supplies them with a cable modem; that's $120 you'd pay out on top of the internet service you also pay for.
 Time Warner Cable charges customers $8 a month, an annual cost of $96.
 Those fees have held steady since January 2015, but there's nothing stopping ISPs from hiking up the cost in the future.
 Buy your own modem, though, and it's already paid for.

 It's more complicated for customers who get their internet service from Charter, which bought Time Warner Cable and Bright House last year.
 (They now operate as Spectrum.)
 Charter doesn't charge its customers for the modems it supplies; instead it bakes that cost into the overall price of your subscription.
 That means Charter customers who buy their own modem won't see any cost savings.
 Time Warner and Bright House both charged monthly rental fees to their customers, but a Charter spokesman told that it will eventually extend its service to those customers, potentially meaning an end to modem lease fees.
-If you're a Time Warner or Bright House subscriber, you should check with your new ISP to see if there's a timetable for that service rolling out to you before you buy your own modem.
+If you're a former Time Warner or Bright House subscriber now getting your service from the rebranded Spectrum service, check whether you can still waive any modem rental fee if you supply your own hardware.

 Monthly rental fees for cable modems can cost you dearly each year.